 Head south on Lake Shore Drive you want to get onto I-294 westbound, you have several ways on how to get onto I-294 but what do I look like Google Maps you mook!
 I say that jokingly with a little bit of Chicago attitude of course.
-The Donald E. Stephenson Convention Center hosted this years NSCC and it’s literally a stones throw away from Chicago’s O’Hare Airport.
+The Donald E. Stephenson Convention Center hosted the 2017 NSCC and it’s literally a stones throw away from Chicago’s O’Hare Airport.

 Well its been a week or so and I can finally exhale and reflect on my experience.
 Several days had gone by and I was still buzzing with the wow factor.
 I am no newbie when it comes to card shows, but this was my first National.
 I had much anticipation and intuition that this years National was going to be epic!
 And it most definitely was.
 My kids have often made fun of me because I’m a note taker and observer, for me if it’s not written down it didn’t happen.
 The following are my experiences that I can hopefully build on going forward:

 - I took to You Tube in an effort to gain some insight on the who, what, when, where, why and how.
 Didn’t find much.
 On line articles on the topic were plentiful.
 Articles like: The National Sports Collectors Convention – Survival Guide & 2017 National Sports Collectors Convention Guide published by the folks over at Cardboard Connection were extremely helpful to me in putting together a game plan.